 ESM files will be subjected to peer review along with the article itself.
-The number of ESM files you submit should be no more than 10.
+The number of ESM files you submit should be limited to 5.
 The file size should be kept as small as possible, not exceeding 10 MB in total.
 All file formats are accepted with the exception of executable files (e.g., .exe, .com, or .msi).
 Commonly used file formats that are accessible by most readers are preferred.
-Submit the ESM files in a single zip archive separate from the other files that are part of your submission.
+Following the online instructions, submit the ESM files in a single zip file separate from the other files that are part of your submission.